zcorpan/html-parser-book/manuscript/parser.md

 >
 >   Insert an HTML element for the token.

-The stack of open elements has just html and body, so there’s no p element to close.
+The stack of open elements has just html and body, so there's no p element to close.
 (We’ll discuss the details of this in the *Implied tags* section.)

 "Insert an HTML element" will insert a div element, and push it to the stack of open elements.
 The stack is now: html, body, div.
 The DOM is: